the1994/career/_posts/2013-08-06-Fedora-install-setting.md

 It needs to download the rpm from official website.

+### KVM virtual machine

+It is good idea to run windows inside Fedora!

+You can choose KVM, it is easy enough by comparing with VirtualBox.

+	sudo yum -yinstall qemu-kvm libvirt virt-manager
+	sudo modprobe kvm-intel #ensure that you are using intel CPU

 ## Appearence

 ### Font

 There are pre-built packages for Fedora users.
 Run these commands instead of installing these files manually.
 It is recommended to restart your system after installation.
-If you've already run these commands before, then your normal system updates will keep your packages up to date.
+If you have already run these commands before, then your normal system updates will keep your packages up to date.

     sudo rpm -Uvh http://www.infinality.net/fedora/linux/infinality-repo-1.0-1.noarch.rpm
     sudo yum install freetype-infinality fontconfig-infinality